davechurchill/commandcenter/README.md

 # Developer Install / Compile Instructions (Linux and OS X)

+NOTE: MY RECENT HUGE UPDATE BROKE ALL OF THIS, HOPING SOMEONE FIXES IT SOON

 With these steps you should be able to build and install the SC2 API and include it into CommandCenter from the API revisions made in [this commit](https://github.com/Blizzard/s2client-api/commit/c577c9c480ad430d86e736012a00cdf1db62dbf3).
 It has been tested successfully for [dd10176ab94cc078a2116ec790b63f0a93ac5527](https://github.com/Blizzard/s2client-api/commit/dd10176ab94cc078a2116ec790b63f0a93ac5527), so if the install instructions below don't work checkout that version of the SC2 API

 `$ git checkout dd10176ab94cc078a2116ec790b63f0a93ac5527 .`